strohs/aws-cda-notes/study-notes-JUNE2018.md

     * they must be saved inside a folder called **.ebextensions**
         * the .ebextensions folder must be included in the top-level directory of your application source bundle
     * these config files can be placed inside source control along with the rest of your app. source code
+* you can save your environment configurations in a S3 bucket
+    * they can then be re-used for other environments
+    * they take precedence over any .config(s) in the .ebextensions folder
+* Environment Manifest **env.yaml**
+    * this file configures the environment name, solution stack, and environment links to use for creating your environment
+    * this file is placed in the root directory of your application .zip

 #### example healthcheck .config
 * configures an Elastic Load Balancer to make a HTTP request to `/health` om the ec2 instances it is fronting